ProFormA/proformaxml/Whitepaper_Response.md

 </xs:complexType>
 ```

-The test-result element holds the result and the [feedback](#the-feedback-list-element) for a submission or an individual test.

 #### The subtest-response element

+The subtest-response element consists of a [test-result](#the-test-result-element) element and an **id** attribute.
+The test-result element contains the results for this particular sub-test.

+Using the id attribute, a subtest-response is connected to the corresponding sub-test (and thus, the parent test) that is listed in the grading-hints.

+###### Code-Beispiel

 ```xml
 <xs:complexType name="subtest-response-type">